 About Remy

-Eco-singer Remy Rodden—a bilingual, rich-voiced teacher and biologist – is committed to helping children learn about nature.
+Eco-singer Remy Rodden—a bilingual teacher and biologist – is committed to helping children learn about nature.
 He's a clever songwriter, deeply concerned about the environment, and his wholly entertaining show (both live and now more frequently online) ignites both the young and the young at heart.
 Remy’s target is to inspire wonder and foster responsible action with his fun and poignant curriculum-connected songs.

 Remy’s many years as an adventurer, camp leader, educator and entertainer uniquely position him to delight family audiences.
 He draws on his experience of countless school presentations, travels and performances in all continents (yes, even Antarctica) and a wilderness life in Canada’s Yukon Territory.
 He has degrees in biology and environmental, outdoor, and experiential education and puts them to full use in his music.
+From 2020 to 2024, Remy taught full-time in Canada's most westerly community of Beaver Creek, Yukon, on the traditional territory of the White River First Nation.
+Before that he led the Environmental Education and Youth Programs team for the Yukon Government.
+He was awarded the Yukon Premier’s Award of Excellence and the EECOM Outstanding Educator Award in 2019.
+He is the founder of Songs for Sustainability, an online hub for eco-minded educators interested in using music for environmental learning.

-Media mentions:
+Media mentions

-What's Up Yukon Think About the Wild
+What's Up Yukon Review: Think About the Wild

 CBC News Yukon environmental educator taking his 'eco-songs' on the road